Mellon Assistant Professor

 Ph.D.
 Florida State University

 Research and Teaching

 I study the history and ethnography of indigenous religions and Islam throughout Sub-Saharan Africa.
-My research and teaching interests especially include the history and anthropology of Islam in West Africa, life history and biography, indigenous religion under colonization, and religion and ecology.
-My primary research language is Bambara (alongside French) and I am also beginning to learn Fulfulde.
+My research and teaching interests include the history and anthropology of Islam in West Africa, life history and biography, religious change under colonization, and religion and ecology.

 As an instructor, I have designed and taught a range of courses including: Religion in Africa; Anthropology and Religion; Islamic Traditions; Encountering Religious Diversity; Islam in Africa; and Ecology, Ritual, and Power in Africa.